By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 If you practice yoga, you may already be familiar with this technique, which is positively associated with HRV.
 To try it, sit in a chair or on the floor.
 Hold your left nostril closed while you inhale through the right nostril.
 Then hold the right nostril closed while exhaling through the left.
 On the next breath, reverse the pattern.

-There are several good videos online that demonstrate this technique, including this one:
+There are several good videos online that demonstrate this technique – here are some to choose from.

 Reduce EMF exposure